mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 ![](https://mennahamdy33.github.io/mennahamdy/assets/logreg.png)

 As seen in the figure above , The sigmoid function changed the output into a range between zero and one.
 To predict whether the output is one or zero ,we need to set a boundary value which is set by default equals to 0.5 , when the output >=  0.5 then it is rounded up to 1 and if it is < 0.5 then it is rounded down to 0.
-For further details please check :  [Linear Regression]( https://machinelearningmastery.com/logistic-regression-for-machine-learning/)
+For further details please check : [Logistic Regression](https://machinelearningmastery.com/logistic-regression-for-machine-learning/)

 *Code*